paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

 Subsec. (b).
 Pub.
 L. 114–328, § 2829E(d)(2), inserted heading.

 Subsec. (b)(1).
 Pub.
-L. 114–328, § 2829E(a)(3), which directed insertion of “for the Pentagon Reservation and” after “law enforcement and security functions” in introductory provisions, could not be executed because of intervening amendment by Pub.
+L. 114–328, § 2829E(a)(3), which directed insertion of “for the Pentagon Reservation and” after “law enforcement and security functions”, could not be executed because of intervening amendment by Pub.
 L. 114–328, § 952(a)(2).
 See below.

 Pub.
 L. 114–328, § 952(a)(2), added par.
 (1) and struck out former par.
 (1).
 Prior to amendment, text read as follows “The Secretary may appoint military or civilian personnel or contract personnel to perform law enforcement and security functions for property occupied by, or under the jurisdiction, custody, and control of the Department of Defense, and located in the National Capital Region.
 Such individuals—